Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 if the function receives an index of 0, it removes the node that is pointed to by the head, and so the head that is used by the caller function has to be altered to point to the new first node (previously second).

+100-reverse_listint.c: The function accepts a pointer to the head of a singly linked list and reverses the list.
+The function uses only two variables and one loop.